aklinkert/puppet-master/docs/README.md

 ## What?
 What is this?
 Why does it exist?

-Over the last year we came acros the need to abstract the way we interacted with websites.
-For some different projects we build this product to centralize the code execution within a single product.
+Over the last year we came across the need to abstract the way we interact with websites.
+For some different projects we built this product to centralize the code execution within a single app.
 Think about puppet-master as a modern replacement for selenium or similar products - you write frontend code and give it to an API -   a browser is launched, the code is executed and results and logs are returned.
 Simple as \*\*\*\*. :flushed:

 ## How does it work?